 People with diabetes typically use three regions as the injection sites for their insulin: the upper arm, upper leg, and abdomen.

 Out of the three sites, the abdomen results in the most effective and rapid absorption of insulin, according to the American Diabetes Association (ADA).
 The upper leg region results in the slowest.

 Concentration of insulin

 The higher the insulin concentration, the more rapid the diffusion and rate of absorption.
-The most common insulin formulation is U-100, but U-500 and old U-40, which is no longer manufactured, are also available.
+The most common insulin formulation is U-100, but other concentrations are available:

-How insulin works varies from one individual to another.
-Therefore, it is important to know what physical and lifestyle factors will affect how insulin acts in your body and how it works to lower your blood sugar level.
+How exactly insulin works can vary from person to person.
+Therefore, it’s important to know what physical and lifestyle factors will affect how insulin acts in your body and how it works to lower your blood sugar levels.